flatcar/scripts/changelog/changes/2023-05-12-coreos-cloudinit.md

-- Update coreos-cloudinit to the [latest commit](https://github.com/flatcar/coreos-cloudinit/commit/89319292b9bca85a7a1f5f8a47c459dd45a8cc7a).
-This commit changes how coreos-cloudinit sets the hostname fetched from the metadata service.
-The short form hostname is now set as opposed to the FQDN.
+- Changed coreos-cloudinit to now set the short hostname instead of the FQDN when fetched from the metadata service ([coreos-cloudinit#19](https://github.com/flatcar/coreos-cloudinit/pull/19))